+The Summer Saver Program ("SSP") is a voluntary Air Conditioner ("AC") Cycling program that utilizes one-way Direct Load Control switches to obtain predictable load reduction.
 The air conditioner unit is cycled off based on customer's elected cycling option.
 Residential 100% or 50%, Commercial 30% or 50%.
 SSP is available to all residential customers and commercial customers with energy demands less than 100kW with central air conditioning in SDG&E's territory.
-The SSP is operational from May 1st to October 31st each year.
+The SSP is operational from April 1st to October 31st each year.
 Program operation hours are Monday through Sunday, excluding holidays, from 12 P.M. to 9 P.M.
 Events may range from two to four hours with an 80-hour annual maximum.
 Participants receive an SDG&E annual bill credit in December for enrollment in the program.